-- Closure of the donut hole by 2020 for brand-name and generic drugs.
-The co-payments required for brand-name and generic drugs will be phased down to the standard 25 percent by 2020, eliminating the donut hole.
-For brand-name drugs, manufacturers will increase their discounts each year to negate the coverage gap.
-Beginning in 2011, co-payments required by Part D law for generic drugs will be reduced by seven percentage points each year until the coverage gap is eliminated for these drugs as well.
+- The ACA helps seniors in the donut hole until it is closed.
+Copayments required for brand-name and generic drugs are being phased down to the standard 25 percent by 2020.
+Brand-name drugs discounts from manufacturers increase each year in the coverage gap.
+Copayments for generic drugs, beginning in 2011, are reduced by seven percentage points each year until the coverage gap is eliminated.

 Assistance for Low-Income Seniors

-The health reform legislation also provides improves eligibility and coverage for low-income Medicare beneficiaries:
+The ACA also improves eligibility and drug coverage for low-income Medicare beneficiaries by:

-- Co-payments are eliminated for many beneficiaries receiving home- and community-based services who are eligible for both Medicare and Medicaid.
+- Eliminating copayments for many beneficiaries receiving home- and community-based services who are eligible for both Medicare and Medicaid.

-- The new law will reduce the number of low-income beneficiaries that are required to change plans each year to maintain zero premiums.
+- Reducing the number of low-income beneficiaries required to change plans each year to maintain zero premiums.

-- It allows widows and widowers to more easily retain their low-income eligibility.
+- Allowing widows and widowers to more easily retain their low-income eligibility.

-- Outreach programs are enhanced to ensure that more beneficiaries who are eligible for a Low-Income Subsidy are able to enroll.
+- Enhancing outreach programs to ensure that more beneficiaries who are eligible for a Part D Low-Income Subsidy are able to enroll.